Changes over the last 10 years have radically changed the pension rules.

 There are limits on how much can be invested in a pension scheme before a tax charge is payable.

 The government has changed the age rules for qualification for the state pension.
 Currently the state pension age is between 60 and 65 for women and 65 for men.
-The changes mean that retirement age for women will be equalised with that for men at 65 by 2020 and both will increase to 65 to 68 from 2022 and 2046.
+The changes mean retirement age for women will be equalised with that for men at 65 by 2020 and both will increase to 65 to 68 from 2022 and 2046.

 State pension deferral is the right to defer entitlement to the state pension.
 In return for deferring a lump sum accrues with interest added to the deferred entitlement at a rate normally of 2% over bank base rate.
 Therefore the deferral claim cannot accurately be evaluated in advance.